conference-buddy/conference-buddy/README.md

 ## Directory structure

-The structure is inspired by [Elegant Frontend Architecture](https://michalzalecki.com/elegant-frontend-architecture/).
+The structure is inspired in parts by [Elegant Frontend Architecture](https://michalzalecki.com/elegant-frontend-architecture/).

-### `assets`

-Contains assets like scss and images.

-### `domain`
+### domain
 Contains different domains which are needed to describe the "Conference Buddy" application.
 They are specific to Conference Buddy.
 They are the concepts you would elaborate on when describing Conference Buddy.

+`domain` is where business logic lives and a layer between e.g. the database and `web`.

+### web
+Contains everything related to the UI side of Conference Buddy. `web` consumes information from `domain` that are catered for the needs of the UI and knows nothing  for example about the database.

+#### `assets`

+Contains assets like scss and images.

 This includes: